Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \section{Explicit Turing Machines for NP-Complete Problems}

-This section presents three explicit deterministic Turing Machines constructed within the NP verifier simulation framework.
+This section presents three explicit deterministic certificate-oblivious Turing machines constructed within the NP verifier simulation framework.
+Theoretically, as introduced in the original framework, a certificate-oblivious Turing machine can be constructed mechanically from an ordinary Turing machine, as detailed in Appendix \cref{subsec:sat_tm_input_dependent}.
+However, this approach incurs quadratic overhead; thus, we construct certificate-oblivious machines directly, achieving the same time complexity as their ordinary counterparts.

 The machines are intentionally ordered to emphasize conceptual clarity and generality, rather than increasing formal restriction.

 We begin with an input-dependent construction whose state set is allowed to grow with the input size.
-Although this machine is not a fixed-state Turing Machine in the classical sense, it provides the most transparent illustration of how verifier logic is realized within the feasible-graph simulation framework.
+Although this machine is not a fixed-state Turing Machine in the classical sense, it provides the most transparent illustration of how verifier logic is realized within the NP verifier simulation framework.

 We then present a fixed-state construction for SAT with Boolean certificates.
-This machine adheres strictly to the classical definition of a Turing Machine, with constant alphabet and state set, and operates within an $O(n^{2})$ time bound with $w = h = O(n)$.
+This machine adheres strictly to the classical definition of a Turing Machine, with constant alphabet and state set, and operates within an $\bigO(n^{2})$ time bound with $w = h = \bigO(n)$.
 While more intricate, this construction demonstrates that the framework admits fully uniform and polynomially bounded realizations.

 Finally, we present a Subset-Sum machine whose certificate alphabet is not restricted to $\{T,F\}$.
 This construction illustrates that the framework applies uniformly to NP verifiers with arbitrary finite certificate alphabets, underscoring the generality of the approach.